This session will be delivered jointly by Alex Yates and Pete Moore

 Do you hold data on EU citizens?
 If so GDPR applies to you.

-From the 25th May 2018 organisations who fail to implement appropriate technical and organisational measures that ensure and demonstrate that they are compliant will be liable for a fine of €20M or 4% of annual global turnover – whichever is GREATER.
+From the 25th May 2018 all orgs that hold data about EU citizens (including US companies) must implement appropriate technical and organisational measures to ensure and demonstrate that they are compliant with GDPR.
+Those who fail will be liable for a fine of €20M or 4% of annual global turnover – whichever is GREATER.
 Also, prison.

-I am not qualified to give legal advice.
-However, I do know a thing or two about delivering software.
-In this talk I will bring your attention to the main aspects of GDPR and discuss some of the consequences this has on the use of production data and database lifecycle management (DLM).
+We are not qualified to give legal advice.
+However, we do know a thing or two about delivering software.
+In this talk we will bring your attention to the main aspects of GDPR and discuss some of the consequences this has on the use of production data and Database Lifecycle Management (DLM).

 Why I Want to Present This Session: